mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 2:00 PM on 09/10/2025, or as the situation changes.

 - Flood alert: Wye Estuary in Gloucestershire
 - A flood alert has been issued due to a period of high tides.
-Tides will be at their highest around 20:15 this evening 07/10/25 and between 08:30 and 08:45 on Wednesday 08/10/25.
-Flooding to roads and low-lying land adjacent the Wye Estuary from Redbrook to Chepstow is expected at the time of high tides, however conditions may apply a few hours either side of the high tides.
-Predicted peaks at Newport 7.1m to 7.3m and Avonmouth 7.5m to 7.7m around 20:15 this evening Tuesday 07/10/25.
-Wednesday morning tide peaks Newport 6.9m to 7.2m and Avonmouth 7.4m to 7.6m.
+Tides will be at their highest around 21:30 this evening 09/10/25 and at 09:45 on Friday morning 10/10/25.
+Flooding of roads and low-lying land adjacent to the Wye Estuary from Redbrook to Chepstow is expected at the time of high tides, however conditions may apply a few hours either side of the high tides.
+Predicted peaks this evening Thursday 09/10/25: Newport 6.9m to 7.3m around 21:30 and Avonmouth 7.3m to 7.6m around 21:45.
+Predicted peaks tomorrow morning Friday 09/10/25: Newport 6.6m to 6.9m around 09:45 and Avonmouth 7.0m to 7.2m around 10:00.
 We are closely monitoring the situation.
 Please avoid using low lying footpaths near local watercourses.
-This message will be updated by 11:00 on 08/10/25, or as the situation changes.
+This message will be updated by 11:00 on 10/10/25, or as the situation changes.

 <!-- flood_marker ends -->